rishikabaral7/Belisha/README.md

 ## **8. Run the Development Server**

-To run your development server, use the following command:
+Start the Vite development server:

 ```bash
 npm run dev
 ```

-This will start the **Vite development server**, and you can view your project in your browser.
+Open your browser and go to the URL shown in the terminal (usually [http://localhost:5173](http://localhost:5173)).

 ---

 ## **9. Build for Production**

-When you're ready to deploy your project, you can build it for production by running:
+To create an optimized production build:

 ```bash
 npm run build
 ```

-This will create an optimized version of your project in the `dist` folder.
+The output will be in the `dist` folder, ready for deployment.